From Place to People: It’s Time to Reinvent Outpatient Specialty Health

 It is one thing to place all specialists into one building, attach a sign and call it a specialty center.
 It is totally different to build an entire experience, both physical and digital, around the needs and interests of targeted consumers, and adding products, solutions, coaching, and distinct exterior and interior stories to support and inspire those consumers.
 They do not have to be large either.
 Lululemon and Sephora have been rather successful at creating category dominance with smaller facilities.
 While these concepts could be placed in specific markets with known need, they could also be grouped, not so much in a large tower, but perhaps a center that looks and feels like today's "town center" shopping areas.
 What retailers learned long ago is that being generic and broad is dangerous without dialing up another dimension such as superior price position, service or other variables of value to targeted consumers.

 Innovative concepts, often backed by private equity investors, are starting the march toward becoming the category killers of various segments of healthcare.
-One example is Tia (https://asktia.com), a total experience for women's health, built distinctly for women.
-Tia's care model includes primary, mental health and gynecological care with other evidence-based wellness services such as acupuncture in one seamless, coordinated and integrated experience, giving women a "one-stop-shop" for all their healthcare needs, according to Tia executives.
-The facility is beautifully designed and clearly communicates it's focus on women.
+One example is Tia (https://asktia.com), a health experience designed exclusively for women.
+Tia offers primary, mental health, gynecological care, and evidence-based wellness services in an integrated and seamless model, redefining women’s health.
+The facility is beautifully designed and clearly communicates it’s focus on women.

 A Holistic Experience